scify/Memor-i-Studio/readme.md

 ##About jnlp, .jar file signing process
 This project uses [JNLP (Java Network Launch Protocol)](https://docs.oracle.com/javase/tutorial/deployment/deploymentInDepth/jnlp.html) for the game launches.
 This protocol requires for every .jar file used to be digitally signed.
-Please include a file that does the signing on your behalf, and store it in ```public/sign_data_pack.sh```.
+Please take a look at the ```public/sign_data_pack.sh``` file that does the signing.
+(Note: a valid keystore file named memoristore should be used).
 Also, you should put the keystore passowrd in .env file, aliased as KEYSTORE_PASS.

 ## Deploying